Get

 divider single dog paw oct 2024Why Puppies Play

 From the moment puppies open their eyes, they take in information about the world around them.
 Playing is an important part of this learning process.
 It allows puppies to explore their environment and learn how to interact with other dogs and people.
-Most puppies start playing around 3 weeks of age.
+Most puppies start playing around 3-4 weeks of age.
 This is when they are starting to get more mobile and are beginning to explore their surroundings.
-Puppies typically play by themselves at first, but they learn how to play together as they socialize more with other dogs and people.
+Puppies typically play by themselves at first, but they learn how to play with others as they socialize more with other dogs and people.

 Puppy playtime is important for socialization, physical development, and mental stimulation.
 It helps puppies learn about bite inhibition, appropriate levels of roughness, and body language cues.
 Puppies who don’t get enough playtime may end up being afraid or shy around other dogs and people.